-Task 3 -Use the following links and the reading from Task 2, to build up an understanding of the 1905 revolution.
+Task 3 -Use the following links and the reading from Task 2, build up an understanding of the 1905 revolution.

-Write an answer to the following essay question: 'Bloody Sunday was the main cause of the 1905 Revolution'.
+Write an answer to the following essay question: 'Russian defeat in the Russo-Japanese War was the main cause of the 1905 Revolution'.
 How far do you agree with this statement?